snakenxx/Python_Pratice/README.md

 this is the first merge, hello git hub!! the first commit

-# This is the first commit
+# This is the first branch